manu-jimenez/manu-jimenez.github.io/_posts/2017-01-26-Wang-Landau-for-joint-DOS.md

 In this notebook I provide an implementation of a Wang-Landau algorithm for computing a bivariate joint density of states (DOS) in an integer valued configuration space.

-I will model the Reciprocity Survey (RS) dataset from [[2]((http://journals.plos.org/plosone/article/file?type=supplementary&id=info:doi/10.1371/journal.pone.0151588.s002))], by fitting it to the grand-canonical ensemble from [[1](https://arxiv.org/abs/1701.07428)].
+I will model the Reciprocity Survey (RS) dataset from [[2](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0151588)], by fitting it to the grand-canonical ensemble from [[1](https://arxiv.org/abs/1701.07428)].

-I will sample sample the configuration space with a Wang-Landau algorithm [[3](http://journals.aps.org/prl/abstract/10.1103/PhysRevLett.86.2050)] in order to compute the joint density of states in the macrostate space.
+I will sample the configuration space with a Wang-Landau algorithm [[3](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.86.2050)] in order to compute the joint density of states in the macrostate space.

 ```python
 # NECESSARY IMPORTS